 Now's the time to speak to a mortgage advisor...

-In a bid to keep the economy stable in the wake of Coronavirus, on Wednesday 11 March 2020 the Bank of England announced an emergency cut in interest rates from 0.75% to 0.25%.
+In a bid to keep the economy stable during the Coronavirus, in March 2020 the Bank of England announced an emergency cut in interest rates from 0.75% to 0.25% and again from 0.25% to 0.1%.
 While bad news for savers, it's great news for borrowers, as lenders use the Bank of England base rate as a reference point for many mortgages.

 What does this mean for your mortgage?